Jarmos-san/hugo-blog/content/posts/customize-windows-terminal.md

 Once downloaded edit the config file by following the steps mentioned above.
 And you’re good to go!
 Do let me know how you’ve customized your Terminal.
 Drop me a tweet & don’t forget to share the config file for others to take inspiration from.

-And now, if you found this article helpful, do note there’s a work-in-progress blog post on customizing PowerShell prompt.
-I’ll share details on how I set it up along with Neovim on Windows.
-If you want to read that as well, then [subscribe to my newsletter](https://jarmos.ck.page/newsletter) or follow me on [Twitter](https://twitter.com/Jarmosan) whichever feels more convenient.
+Found this article helpful?
+Do let me know so I can personalize the next work-in-progress article on customizing PowerShell the prompt.
+I’ll also share more details on how I set it up along with Neovim on my Windows machine.
+So, if you want to read that as well, then subscribe to my newsletter or follow me on [Twitter](https://twitter.com/Jarmosan) whichever feels more convenient.